 It’s suggested that companies zoom in or zoom out to alter their analysis.
 Zooming in to look at insights might go beyond the hiring practice to see how diverse hires are treated on the job.
 Are they compensated fairly?
 Mentored?
 Are they contributing in meetings or being shut down when participating?
 These details give more context than raw numbers, painting a bigger picture.

-ESG has a demonstrable impact on business valuation and perception of worth.
-Data shows that companies that honor ESG commitments are proven to offer lower risk and greater resiliency during times of crisis.
+ESG has a demonstrable impact on business valuation and perception of worth, with these factors becoming increasingly important for equity pricing, M&A diligence, and index eligibility.
+Data shows companies that honor ESG commitments are proven to offer lower risk and greater resiliency during times of crisis.
 They also offer shareholders a higher return on investment.

-ESG reporting requirements are always subject to change, but one thing is certain: Consumers will continue to prioritize companies that are transparent and committed to ESG.
+ESG reporting requirements are always subject to change, but one thing is certain: consumers will continue to prioritize companies that are transparent and committed to long-term risk mitigation. .
 Reporting on ESG is about identifying your risks and opportunities creating a governance and oversight structure, providing decision useful data, aligned with long-term value creation.
 Over time this ESG governance and data may provide a lens into the company’s commitment to ESG, the quality of management and alignment with corporate strategy and executive compensation plans.